Carl Koller

 - 1883 – Appointed assistant (Sekundararzt/medical assistant) at the II University Eye Clinic in the Vienna General Hospital.

-- 1885 early summer – Left Vienna; undertook study travel and then took an assistant post in Utrecht (eye clinic; Donders), later brief time in London.
+- 1885 (Jan 6) – Challenged to a duel by Friedrich Zinner.
+Koller accepted with significant legal and professional ramifications legal proceedings.
+Koller left Vienna, undertook study travel and then took an assistant post in Utrecht (eye clinic; Donders), then London.

-- 1888 May – Emigrated to the United States, sailing from Southampton on the fast steamer Saale; settled in New York.
+- 1888 (May) – Emigrated to the United States, sailing from Southampton on the fast steamer Saale and settled in New York.

 - 1902 – Became an American citizen.